Gildara/100-days-of-code/log.md

 **Thoughts**:I got it to work using pointers, but I really don't think that is how I should be doing it, so tomorrow I will try to get it working sans pointers.

+### Day 5: July 21, 2017

+**Today's Progress**:Struggled with trying to get my Caesar's Cipher to work without using pointers.

+**Thoughts**:What's happening is kinda weird.Sometimes it gives me values and sometimes it gives me addresses.
+I think?...